 Parents of those pupils in Year 7-11 who are eligible for Pupil Premium have been informed that the school is in receipt of the additional funding and how the school intends to support students as outlined above.
 Whilst the school is open to and encouraging of ideas on how parents would like to spend the grant, the final decision on how the grant is spent rests ultimately with the school.

 The school has in place rigorous monitoring and support systems.
-The outcomes for these students in 2018-2019, as demonstrated in attainment data, show that the students in receipt of Pupil Premium achieved higher than the national average and broadly in line with school attainment.
+The outcomes for these students in 2020-2021, as demonstrated in attainment data below, show that the students in receipt of Pupil Premium achieved higher than the national average (based on 2019 data) and slightly above the rest of their school cohort.

 Examples of PPG spending and impact: